The Mauve Room

-The Mauve Room and its adjoining dressing room came to be known as The Royal Suite, having provided sweet slumber and other delights to numerous royalty, such as Queen Margaret of Sweden, The Duke and Duchess of Connaught (Queen Victoria's youngest, and by far her nicest son and also Desmond's godfather), Prince Pierre of Monaco (the father of Prince Rainier III) and Prince Kessee, a delightful black prince of a pre-war African kingdom which is no longer in existence.
-We fear his subjects may have eaten him at the banquet celebrating his return because we never heard from him again.
-Before leaving he gave Lady Leonie Leslie a beautiful little Sealyham pup called 'Boozoo' (Swahili for kiss), which decorated the carpet whenever anyone called its name.
-Prince Pierre gave Lady Leonie the fine triptych silver mirror on the dressing table, bearing her initials entwined in a double L, the same device used by the `Sun King' Louis 14 who was much less fun.
+The Mauve Room and its adjoining dressing room came to be known as The Royal Suite, having provided sweet slumber and other delights to numerous royalty, such as Queen Margaret of Sweden, The Duke and Duchess of Connaught (Queen Victoria's favourite son, and also Desmond Leslie’s godfather), Prince Pierre of Monaco (the father of Prince Rainier III) and Prince Kessee, a delightful black prince of a pre-war African kingdom which is no longer in existence.
+We fear his subjects may have eaten him at the banquet celebrating his return because he was never heard from him again!
+Before leaving he gave Lady Leonie Leslie a beautiful little Sealyham pup called 'Boozoo' (derived from the Swahili word for kiss), which excitedly decorated the carpet whenever anyone called its name.
+The Duke of Connaught gave Lady Leonie the fine triptych silver mirror on the dressing table, bearing her initials entwined in a double L, the same device used by the `Sun King' Louis XIV.

-The loo beyond the bathroom is called "The Throne Room" in honour of all the royalty who reined there.
+The loo beyond the bathroom is called "The Throne Room", in honour of all the royalty who reigned there.

-A noble potty neighbour, not exactly known for romance, was so enamoured by the lovely Margaret of Sweden that he hid himself in the big white wardrobe in the room before she came up to bed, not realising the catch could not be undone from inside.
+A noble potty neighbour, not exactly known for romance, was so enamoured by another guest of the Mauve Room, the lovely Queen Margaret of Sweden, that upon her stay he hid himself in the big white wardrobe in the room before she came up to bed, not realising the catch could not be undone from inside.
 Halfway through the night, disturbed by muffled thuds and weird groans, Queen Margaret threw open the wardrobe, and a half suffocated Earl tumbled out.
 She was not amused.

 From one window in the room, there are views of the surrounding meadows and cattle, whilst from the other there are views of the formal terraces.
 Lady Constance liked formality, Sir John preferred the rustic.
-So they devised the curving balustrade accordingly.
+So they devised the curving balustrades of the exterior accordingly.

 This room is unchanged since it was first built, save for the curtains.
-All the white furniture was designed by Sir John Leslie and built on the Estate.
-Unfortunately, the original curtains crumbled after 110 years but new replicas were specially made by hand and are now adorning the windows in the room.
+All the white furniture was designed by Sir John Leslie, 1st Bt., and built on the Estate.
+Unfortunately, the original curtains crumbled after 110 years, but new replicas were specially made by hand and now adorn the windows in the room.